Skip to content

 SSH-?

-As of March 2026, SSH seems to be unavaialble in the latest version of the UniFi mobile app and Travel Router firmware.
-During initial setup, it was optional to configure an SSH user/password, however some users are reporting rolling back app versions and factory resetting restores SSH access.
+As of March 2026, SSH seems to be unavaialble in the latest version of the UniFi mobile app and Travel Router firmware after you finish updating it.
+During initial setup, and right after any firmware updates, it's optional to configure an SSH user/password, however some users are reporting rolling back app versions and factory resetting restores SSH access.
 Either way, seems it's not officially supported for now as a consistent option, which is unfortunate.

 What else is listening on the device?
 The network interfaces themselves are reasonably secure, only exposing port 53 on both the LAN and "WAN" side.